A runner being treated by a sports podiatrist in San Francisco.

 Causes and Risk Factors

-Causes and Risk Factors include activities that involve running, jumping, or sudden changes in direction.
+Some activities that may cause an ankle sprain or injury are running, jumping, or sudden changes in direction.
 Risk factors include previous ankle sprains, high arch foot, weak or imbalanced muscles, and improper footwear.

 Symptoms